John Boulger: Australia

-During the 1970s Boulger had a virtual stranglehold on the South Australian Solo Championship.
+During the 1970s, Boulger had a virtual stranglehold on the South Australian Solo Championship.
 He won his first title in 1970 before winning a record seven in a row between 1972 and 1978, all held at Rowley Park Speedway.
 He would win his ninth and last SA Championship at the new Speedway Park in 1982.
 Boulger's ninth SA title saw him equal the record of nine wins by Jack Young.
 As of 2016, this record still stands, with the next best record being five wins by Queenslander Troy Batchelor.
 Boulger narrowly missed equaling Young's record in 1981 when he finished second in the championship behind Tony Boyle at Speedway Park.
 Boulger was undefeated in his first three rides, and was leading his fourth race when his front forks broke forcing him to crash and not finish the race.

 Boulger won the inaugural Australasian Championship at the Western Springs Stadium in Auckland, New Zealand in 1976 defeating Billy Sanders, Phil Crump and multiple World Champion Ivan Mauger (the Australasian Final was introduced as a World Championship qualifying round for Australian and New Zealand riders).
 He then went on to finish in a 3-way tie for first place in 1977 at the Sydney Showground with Mauger and Crump, before eventually finishing third after a runoff.
 Later in 1982 he won the Australian Long Track Championship in the South Australian town of Morgan in 1982.

 Boulger retired from riding in 1984 and decided to stay in speedway, first by teaching young riders the art of racing a Solo motorbike, with many of his protégé's racing at the Sidewinders Junior Speedway in Adelaide which opened in 1978.
 Boulger has been a long time supporter of Sidewinders and during the early-mid 1980s was a mentor to a number of younger riders including Steve Baker, Mark Fiora, Shane Parker, Craig Hodgson and Shane Bowes, the son of Boulger's long time friend and the 1968 Australian Sidecar Champion Len Bowes.

-In 1985, he started racing Sprintcars before moving on to drive Speedcars with some success, including winning the prestigious "Harry Neale Memorial" at Speedway Park in 1987.
+In 1985, Boulger started racing Sprintcars before moving on to drive Speedcars with some success, including winning the prestigious "Harry Neale Memorial" at Speedway Park in 1987.
 Boulger would race for a few more seasons before retiring from the sport in the mid-1990s to concentrate on driving his taxi.
 After he retired from riding Solos in the early 1980s, Boulger raced somewhat successfully in Speedcars (Midgets) from the mid-1980s until the mid-1990s.